Drinking Water Treatment

 a) Organic matter and decreased chlorine demand

-b) Heavy metals such as arsenic and also fluoride
+b) Heavy metals such as arsenic and fluoride

 c) Pathogenic microorganisms such as bacteria and viruses